About

 3. Good training should make life better, not more complicated.

 I believe in practical horsemanship that transfers to real life.
-Whether we’re working on groundwork, riding, starting under saddle, or rebuilding foundations, the result should feel clearer, safer, and easier to continue at home.
+Whether we’re working on groundwork, lunging, confidence, handling, riding, or rebuilding foundations, the result should feel clearer, safer, and easier to continue at home.

 My approach